nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Clearing all entries

-Clears and deletes all lessons and students from `TeachWhat!`.
+Clears and deletes all lessons and students from TeachWhat!

 **Format**: `clear -f`